Become a Reader

-Maine Initiatives is convening a broad-based group of community representatives to assist in the decision-making process for our 2022 Grants for Change (G4C) Program.
+Maine Initiatives convenes a broad base of community representatives to assist in the decision-making process for our Grants for Change (G4C) Program.
 This is an open call for volunteers to review and evaluate grant proposals from applicant organizations.
-Individuals are invited to apply to join our grantmaking process as Proposal Readers and to apply to join the 2022 G4C Grantmaking Advisory Committee.
+Individuals are invited to apply to join our grantmaking process as Proposal Readers and to apply to join the G4C Grantmaking Advisory Committee.
 Proposal Readers will be able to attend special trainings, workshops, and events related to the G4C Program.

 Who can be a Proposal Reader?

 - Anyone!
 No experience necessary.

 - All interested community members are invited to an Information and Q&A Session via Zoom.

 - Are you a Board member, staff member, or otherwise affiliated with an applicant organization?
 That’s okay!
 We have designed our process to identify and mitigate potential conflicts of interest in this process.

 What is the Time Commitment?

-- Become a Proposal Reader: 5 to 10 hours at home commitment (October 2022)
+- Become a Proposal Reader: 5 to 10 hours of at home commitment (September – October 2023)

-- Grantmaking Advisory Committee (if selected): Proposal Readers can apply to be selected for the Grantmaking Advisory Committee, which entails a two-day in-person retreat (November 18-19, 2022) plus one additional day for grantmaking decisions (December 2, 2022), both in the greater Portland area.
+- Grantmaking Advisory Committee (if selected): Proposal Readers can apply to be selected for the Grantmaking Advisory Committee, which entails a two-day in-person retreat, plus one additional day for grantmaking decisions (all in November 2023), in the greater Portland area.